Adapta-Projects/Adapta-Colorpack/README.md

 # Instalation

-For Debian and Ubuntu users, use the deb file in <a href="https://github.com/Joshaby/Adapta-Colorpack/releases">Adapta Releases</a>, otherwise, run the Install.sh file!
+For Debian, Ubuntu or distribution based on them, use the deb file in <a href="https://github.com/Joshaby/Adapta-Colorpack/releases">Adapta Releases</a>, otherwise, run the Install.sh file!

 # Images